maxieds/ChameleonMiniDESFireStack/Firmware/Chameleon-Mini/Application/DESFire/Docs/README.md

 * Try to add extended support for the ``CLONE`` command when DESFire emulation is on the active slot.
 * See all the example functionality in [libfreefare](https://github.com/nfc-tools/libfreefare/tree/master/examples).
+* Currently always factory resets the device when turning on the device, or choosing a new config ...

 ## Feature requests (for debugging)
 * Have an action where a (long) push of a button allows for